-This week is Women’s Health Week.
+As we are approaching Mother’s Day it is important to reflect on Women’s Health.
+Ladies, your health and vitality is essential!
 We honor the voices and contributions of past, present, and future women around the world and we want to help you take the time to reflect on women’s health.

 The good news is that overall, women are healthier than men.